 JQ350 to JQ999

-From 10 November 2015, most Jetstar domestic flights* into and out of Melbourne Tullamarine will be moving to Terminal 4.
+From 10 November 2015, most Jetstar domestic flights* into and out of Melbourne Tullamarine have moved to Terminal 4.
 For details about the new terminal see http://www.jetstar.com/ph/en/melbournet4

 *Please note that JQ15 Melbourne-Cairns, JQ27 Melbourne-Sydney and JQ28 Sydney-Melbourne flights will remain at Terminal 2.